benWindsorCode/signalGenerator/README.md

 Place your test AWS SNS API key in a file caled test\_topic\_details.txt in the src/notification folder.
 Place your IEX and Cryptocompare API keys in a file called service\_connection\_details.yaml in the config folder

-Run the following commands from inside the stock\_data folder:
+Run the following commands from inside the stock\_data folder (note the mock endpoint you can also run here): export FLASK\_ENV=development export FLASK\_APP=stock\_data\_service.py flask run --port 5000

-export FLASK\_ENV=development
-export FLASK\_APP=stock\_data\_service.py
-flask run --port 5000